 - There are a few COVID-19 treatments for people who are hospitalized or high-risk, but there is no cure for the disease.

 - Two antiviral pills have been authorized by the Food and Drug Administration for high-risk patients.
 The pills need to be taken starting no later than five days after symptoms begin.

 - Another antiviral, remdesivir, may help hospitalized or high-risk patients.
 It must be given through an IV.

 - Several monoclonal antibody drugs have been authorized for high-risk patients, although not all work against all variants.

-- Studies have found that hydroxychloroquine and ivermectin don’t work to treat COVID-19, although some studies on ivermectin are continuing.
-It’s dangerous to self-medicate with the drug.
+- Studies have found that hydroxychloroquine and ivermectin don’t work to treat COVID-19.

 COVID-19 vaccination is beneficial